huggingface/blog/agents.md

 ## Conclusion

 We will keep improving this package in the coming months.
 We have already identified several exciting paths in our development roadmap:
-- agent sharing options
+- More agent sharing options: for now you can push or load tools from the Hub, we will implement pushing/loading agents too.
-- better tools (especially in image processing)
+- Better tools, especially for image processing.
-- long-term memory management
+- Long-term memory management.
-- multi-agent collaboration.
+- Multi-agent collaboration.

 👉 **Go try out transformers agents!** We’re looking forward to receiving your feedback and your ideas.